Workiva/over_react/README.md

 ### UiState

-__`UiState` is a `Map` class__ _(just like `UiProps`)_ that adds statically-typed getters and setters for each React component state property ina class component.
+__`UiState` is a `Map` class__ _(just like `UiProps`)_ that adds statically-typed getters and setters for each React component state property in a class component.

 ```dart
 mixin FooState on UiState {